 Mastering the Basics with Pillowcases

 Pillowcases are the perfect starter project for learning how to sew straight lines.
 They give you plenty of practice guiding the fabric smoothly while working with simple seams.
-Stick with cotton fabrics at first.
-They’re forgiving and easy to handle.
+Plain-woven quilting cotton (100% cotton, 4–6 oz/yd²) works great for pillowcases when you’re still getting comfortable with foot pressure.
+But skip cotton knits or sateen weaves—they slip and stretch even for intermediate sewists.
 Focus on keeping consistent seam allowances and creating crisp corners.
 When you’re done, you’ll have something practical to show off your new skills.

 Developing Skills with Tote Bags